What is a domestic violence order?

 You can apply to vary the order conditions later if circumstances change.

-Lodge an Form DV04 - Application to vary a domestic violence order (PDF, 298KB) or (DOC, 182KB) at your Magistrates Court.
+Lodge a Form DV04 - Application to vary a domestic violence order or Form DV04 - Application to vary a domestic violence order at your Magistrates Court.

 What a DVO means